Azure/bicep-registry-modules/CONTRIBUTING.md

 }
 ```

 The `README.md` file is the documentation of the module.
 A large proportion of the file contents, such as the parameter and output tables, are generated based on the contents of other files.
-However, you must update the `Examples` section manually to provide examples of how the module can be used.
+However, you must update the `Description` and `Examples` sections manually, to provide a detailed description for the module and examples of how the module can be used.

 The `version.json` file defines the MAJOR and MINOR version number of the module.
 Update the value of the `“version"` property to specify a version, e.g., `"1.0"`.